Kevin Joseph Witt

 - 4 Related Sites

 Kevin Witt hit 279 home runs in the minor leagues, leading his league three times.
-In his only regular chance in the majors, he did okay for the 2003 Detroit Tigers.
+In his only chance to play somewhat regularly in the majors, he did okay for the 2003 Detroit Tigers.

 High school and draft position

 He was the first-round draft pick of the Toronto Blue Jays in the 1994 amateur draft, the 26th overall selection.
 He had hit .481 as a high school senior, making the Baseball America first-team all-American high school team along with Troy Glaus, Josh Booty and Terrence Long on the infield.
 Kevin signed for a $470,000 bonus.

 Kevin batted .255/.300/.416 for the 1994 Medicine Hat Blue Jays but fielded only .914 at shortstop, making 25 errors in 57 games.
 Baseball America rated him as the #6 prospect in the Pioneer League.
 In '95, Witt moved up to the Hagerstown Suns, batting .232/~.274/.397 with 35 doubles, while leading the Toronto farm system with 148 strikeouts (in 479 AB).